Clayton Yeutter: Early life and education

 Yeutter was born in Eustis, Nebraska, on December 10, 1930, during the Nebraska Dust Bowl and the Great Depression.
 Despite a successful career in government and politics, Yeutter expressed a continued desire to remain close to his upbringing.
 As Deputy Trade Representative Yeutter stated, "I once wanted to stay in Nebraska and be a successful farmer.
 There are days when I get a yearning to return."

 Yeutter graduated from Eustis High School in 1948.
-He then attended the University of Nebraska–Lincoln and was a member of FarmHouse Fraternity.
+He then attended the University of Nebraska and was a member of FarmHouse Fraternity.
 In 1952 Yeutter graduated with a B.S.
 "With High Distinction", the highest scholastic honor given by the University of Nebraska.
 He also ranked first in the College of Agriculture graduating class and was named the "Outstanding Animal Husbandry Graduate" in the United States.

-Upon graduation from the University of Nebraska-Lincoln, which coincided with the Korean War, Yeutter enlisted as a Basic Airman in the United States Air Force.
+Upon graduation from the University of Nebraska, which coincided with the Korean War, Yeutter enlisted as a Basic Airman in the United States Air Force.
 While enlisted he earned credits under the G.I.
 Bill to attend graduate school.
 From the completion of his enlistment in 1957 until 1975 Yeutter worked as the operator of a 2,500-acre farming enterprise in central Nebraska.
 He also continued to serve in the active reserve until 1977.

 During an overlapping six-year period beginning in January 1960, Yeutter worked as a faculty member within the Department of Agricultural Economics at his alma mater, the University of Nebraska.
 While working within the Department of Agricultural Economics Yeutter completed extensive graduate work.
 He completed one semester of graduate studies in agricultural economics at the University of Wisconsin–Madison in 1960.
-After entering the College of Law at the University of Nebraska-Lincoln Yeutter served as an editor of the Nebraska Law Review.
+After entering the University of Nebraska College of Law Yeutter served as an editor of the Nebraska Law Review.
 In 1963 Yeutter graduated cum laude with a J.D. and ranked first in his graduating class.
 While Yeutter continued to work as a faculty member he also completed a Ph.D. in agricultural economics by 1966.
 While completing his J.D. and Ph.D., Yeutter taught agricultural economics and agricultural law part-time.
 After completing his J.D.
 Yeutter taught full-time from 1965 to 1966.